MonicaSzabo/Bamazon/README.md

 };
 ```

-You will also need to run "npm install" to get the right packages from the package.json
+You will also need to run **npm install** to get the right packages from the package.json.

+## BamazonCustomer.js

+- run **node BamazonCustomer.js**
+	-  Follow the prompts to "shop" from Bamazon!

+## BamazonManager.js

+- run **node BamazonManager.js**
+	-  Follow the prompts to "manage" your Bamazon store!
+	-  You can view the products, view which products have low inventory, add to the inventory, and add a new product

+## BamazonExecutive.js

+- run **node BamazonExecutive.js**
+	-  Follow the prompts to oversee the departments in your Bamazon store!
+	-  You can view the products by the department and see how much they're making or create a new department